The symptoms are:

 I removed the socket and yoke holding tool and reinstalled the scale.
 The original weight would not move the pinion yoke.
 It required an additional 1 1/4 inch 1/2 inch drive short socket (yellow arrows photographs below) attached to the scale to initiate yoke movement.
 I had achieved the desired result, a slight, measurable increase in the pinion drag between backlash.

 The important factor is not that it required another socket attached to the scale to move the pinion.
 The important factor is that the original weight would no longer move the pinion.

 The pinion nut must not be tightened after this point has been achieved.

 Transferring the pinion nut movement and measuring it indicated the pinion nut had been moved a full 1/4 inch (6.35mm).

 Reassembly driveshaft making sure the original marks is aligned.

-Under test driving conditions the differential whine has been completely eliminated.
+Under test driving conditions the differential whine has been almost completely eliminated.